beckym223/manual_work/E6_long_edited.md

 of 0.
 Not surprisingly, there is a negative cor- relation between the national health insurance index and the actuarial model index.
 But there
-35 For a comprehensive review of the role of uncer- tainty in decision-making see C. F. Camerer and M. Weber (1992).
-36 The physicians also differed from the health econo- mists, choosing "no opinion" more often for the positive than for the policy-value questions (15 percent versus 9 percent).
-" In actuarially-based insurance it is presumed that premiums will be determined (to the extent feasible) by expected loss.
-Health insurance did not begin with that assumption; the early Blue Cross/Blue Shield premiums were typically "community rated," with healthy individ- uals paying the same premiums as those who were ill.

 ### ---Economics-1996-0-13.txt---
-TABLE 3-INDEXES OF SUPPORT FOR NATIONAL HEALTH INSURANCEa AND FOR AN ACTUARIAL MODEL OF PRIVATE INSURANCE UNDERWRITINGb
-Health, Economic Practicing
-economists theorists physicians All
-National health insurance index:
-Mean 0.48 0.48 0.49 0.48
-Standard error of the mean 0.05 0.05 0.05 0.03
-Coefficient of variation (percent) 71 70 67 69
-Percentage with index = 1 15 9 14 13
-Percentage with index = 0 13 18 14 15
-Actuarial model index:
-Mean 0.46 0.61 0.44 0.50
-Standard error of the mean 0.05 0.04 0.04 0.03
-Coefficient of variation (percent) 71 42 64 60
-Percentage with index = 1 7 16 7 10
-Percentage with index = 0 22 5 14 14
-Coefficient of correlation between the two indexes -0.37t -0.34t -0.37t _0.35**
-a National health insurance index is based on answers to survey questions 3, 7, 14 and 15.
-'Actuarial model index is based on answers to survey questions 8, 17 and 20. t Significant at p < 0.02.
-** Significant atp < 0.01.

 is a significant difference between the groups in the extent of support for the actuariai model in- dex.
 The economic theorists have a value of